nopnop2002/esp-idf-mpu6050-dmp/README.md

 |MPU9255|0x73|Gyro/Accel/Compass|AK8963|

-### GY-87 is abailable.
+### GY-87
-GY-87 is a package that integrates a 3-axis magnetic sensor (HMC5883L).
+GY-87 is a multi-chip module (MCM) consisting of two dies integrated into a single LGA package.
+One die houses the 3-Axis gyroscope and the 3-Axis accelerometer.
+The other die houses the HMC5883L 3-Axis magnetometer from Asahi Kasei Microdevices Corporation.
 HMC5883L is connected to MPU6050 as a slave device.

 # Wireing